daattali/daattali.github.io/projects.md

 ## Website templates (Jekyll)

 -  **[Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/)** - a popular Jekyll theme I created when making this website.
 You can [view a demo](http://deanattali.com/beautiful-jekyll/) or use it yourself to make a pretty website similar to this one by visiting the [project page](https://github.com/daattali/beautiful-jekyll#readme).
 The theme is extremely easy to install - you can have a site up and running in 2 minutes, and it is designed to look great on both mobile devices and laptops.

+## R Shiny apps

+If you got here after reading some of my blog posts, you'll know that I'm a big fan and advocate of Shiny.
+I also help many people and companies with Shiny.
+You can see a sample of Shiny apps I've built [on my personal Shiny server](/shiny).

 ## R packages